futzu/bitter/README.md

 func (b *Bitn) AsHex(bitcount uint) string
     AsHex slices bitcount of bits and returns as hex string

-func (b *Bitn) AsUInt16(bitcount uint) uint16
-    AsUInt16 is a uint16 wrapper for Chunk

-func (b *Bitn) AsUInt32(bitcount uint) uint32
-    AsUInt32 is a uint32 wrapper for Chunk

 func (b *Bitn) AsUInt64(bitcount uint) uint64
     AsUInt64 is a wrapper for Chunk

-func (b *Bitn) AsUInt8(bitcount uint) uint8
-    AsUInt8 is a uint8 wrapper for Chunk

 func (b *Bitn) Chunk(bitcount uint) uint64
     Chunk slices bitcount of bits and returns it as a uint64